helium/helium-wallet-rs/README.md

 ```

 The resulting `target/release/helium-wallet` is ready for use.
 Place
-it somewhere in your `$PATH` or run it straight from the the target
+it somewhere in your `$PATH` or run it straight from the target
 folder.